Young men in the service of their country: Frank, Jack, Mike, Dave and Matt

 Mary Ann Seger married Dale Campbell on April 4, 1958, and they had two children, Debra Kay (born November 5, 1959) and Dennis Leland (born August 8, 1965).
 Mary Ann died of cancer in 1989 at the age of 49 and is buried in the Memorial Cemetery north of Enid, Oklahoma.

 Jack McKay Everhart spent the first five years of his life in Fairview, Oklahoma.
 These pictures show him there as a child (sitting in a suitcase, riding a toy horse, and with his sister, Winifred and a friend).
 After moving to Pond Creek, he liked playing cowboy and learned to rope.
 He also apparently wasn't afraid of a fight and managed to get a picture taken while sporting a black eye.
-He played football and baseball in High School and had time for a part time job that paid for his suit at graduation and his first car.
+He played football, basketball and baseball (throws right, bats left) in High School and had time for a part time job that paid for his suit at graduation and his first car.

-Jack McKay Everhart graduated from Pond Creek High School in 1941 and worked in Pond Creek while living at home with his mother.
-He enlisted in the Marine Corps in Oklahoma City on December 28, 1941 and was sent to San Diego for basic training.
+Jack McKay Everhart graduated from Pond Creek High School on May 24, 1940 and worked in Pond Creek while living at home with his mother.
+Three weeks after the bombing of Pearl Harbor, he enlisted in the Marine Corps in Oklahoma City on December 28, 1941 and was sent to San Diego for basic training.
 He then went to Jacksonville, Florida, for training as an aircraft mechanic.
 He served in the Marines until October 28, 1945.
 During his tour of duty, he served in the South Pacific Theater of Operations and spent time on the islands of Guadalcanal, Palmyra and Bougainville.
 His primary military duty was as an aircraft mechanic.
 He also met Charles Lindberg briefly at Henderson Field on Guadalcanal when Lindberg was there teaching the Marines how to get the maximum performance out of their aircraft.

 After leaving the service, Jack and Betty Everhart lived in Pond Creek, Oklahoma, where their first child, Michael J. Everhart, was born on July 8, 1946.
 They lived briefly in Wisconsin, Oklahoma and California, before eventually settling in Wichita, Kansas to raised their five children.
 Their four other children were; David L. Everhart (born December 26, 1948, Wichita, KS.), Steven R. Everhart (born August 22, 1953, Enid, OK.), and the twins, Sherri Ruth and Jerry Mark Everhart (born October 15, 1958, Wichita, KS).
 Here is a 1964 photo of Betty Everhart and her children.